gabledata/recap/SPEC.md

 #### `decimal`

-An arbitrary-precsion decimal number.
+An arbitrary-precision decimal number.
 This type is the same as [Avro's Decimal](https://avro.apache.org/docs/1.10.2/spec.html#Decimal).

 ##### Attributes